vinit-churi/fm_challenge2-manage-landing-page/README.md

 The challenge is to build out this landing page and get it looking as close to the design as possible.

-## Things I required to learn to build this landing page
+## Things I required

+- making a bootstrap menu

+- mobile first approach

 ## Solution is hosted [here](#)